-Little Bitterroot Lake was sampled on August 3, 2016, which was the 17th sampling event since 1999.
+Little Bitterroot Lake was sampled on August 2, 2017, which was the 18th sampling event since 1999.
 Seven lake locations were sampled for field parameters, nutrients, and chlorophyll-a, and 2 stream sites were sampled for field parameters and nutrients.
-Depth profiles were recorded at the lake center on August 16.
-Attached algae was sampled from 2 shoreline locations in 2016.
-Samples for uranium were collected from the inlet and outlet streams, the lake center, and 3 groundwater wells.
-The groundwater wells were also sampled for field parameters and nutrients.
+Two additional stream sites were added on Herrig Creek to help evaluate potential effects from recent logging and slash burning within the watershed.
+Depth profiles were recorded at the lake center on August 7, and attached algae was sampled from 2 shoreline locations in 2017.

-Water quality was excellent in Little Bitterroot Lake in 2016.
-Total nitrogen had the 2nd lowest average concentration for the entire monitoring period, while total phosphorus had the 3rd lowest average on record.
-Nitrogen concentrations were highest in the southwest portion of the lake, and phosphorus concentrations were highest in the inlet and outlet streams.
+Little Bitterroot Lake continued to show excellent water quality in 2017.
+Total nitrogen in 2017 was slightly higher than 2016, and was near the average concentration for the entire monitoring period.
+The average total phosphorus concentration was the same as 2016, and was the 3rd lowest average on record.
+Nitrogen concentrations were similar throughout the lake, ranging from 0.13 to 0.18 mg/L. Total phosphorus concentrations ranged from 0.003 mg/L (below detection) to 0.010 mg/L at the lake center and 0.012 mg/L in Herrig Creek.
 Little Bitterroot Lake continues to be phosphorus limited, meaning that algae blooms are most likely to occur with inputs of phosphorus.

-Near surface lake temperatures in August were around 19.0°C (66°F).
-The lake was thermally stratified with an epilimnion from 0 to 27 feet, a metalimnion from 25 to 60 feet, and a hypolimnion below 60 feet, which is typical for mid-summer in Little Bitterroot Lake.
-Measurements of other field parameters in 2016 were consistent with previous years, including specific conductance, pH, and dissolved oxygen.
+Near surface lake temperatures in August were around 20.5°C (69°F).
+The lake was thermally stratified with an epilimnion from 0 to 26 feet, a metalimnion from 26 to 60 feet, and a hypolimnion below 60 feet, which is typical for mid-summer in Little Bitterroot Lake.
+Measurements of other field parameters in 2017 were consistent with previous years, including specific conductance, pH, and dissolved oxygen.

-Algae in the water column (chlorophyll-a) was very low, but one sample was above detection at a depth of 40' below the lake surface.
-Dissolved oxygen also peaked near this depth, which could be expected because algae produce oxygen during daylight hours.
+Algae in the water column (chlorophyll-a) was very low, but one sample was above detection at a depth of 60' below the lake surface.
+Dissolved oxygen also peaked near this depth, which is expected because algae produce oxygen during daylight hours.
 Algae concentrations in the water column did not reach nuisance levels, and were comparable to data from previous sample years.

-Two benthic algae samples were collected in 2016, including Lock Bay and the southeast portion of the lake.
-Benthic algae concentrations were very low and comparable to previous samples collected from typical shoreline conditions.
+Two benthic algae samples were collected in 2017 from Lock Bay and the southeast location.
+Benthic algae concentrations were very low and comparable to previous samples.